 Make sure to add pieces that showcase who you are: things that make you happy.
 I place photographs around my home of family, friends and countries I have visited or plan to visit.
 I surround myself in memories and photos of peaceful and happy times in the bedroom, my sanctuary.

-5. Remove distractions from the bedroom
+5. Remove distractions to create a calm bedroom

 Once you have mastered the art of Feng Shui in your space, appeal to your other senses.
 Creating a sense of Zen in your sleeping space is easily achieved by minimizing distractions in the bedroom.
 Your sleep might get disturbed by outside noises which are out of your control.
 Place shelves around the room lined with books: this creates a buffer to keep out unwanted noise.

 Bringing in natural elements to any room will subconsciously create a peaceful space as well.
 Whether it is a vase of fresh flowers or even a coat rack made from tree bark.
 Bring the outdoors inside with you.
 Also, adding scented candles with lavender, jasmine and juniper are known to have a calming effect on your mood.
+You might also try this DIY relaxing room spray.

 Revamping a bedroom or a home takes time.
 You do not need to run into a store and purchase an entire bedroom set straight from a catalog just yet.
 Look around at what you currently own and play with your pieces.
 Adding small accessories and making minor changes can instantly help you achieve that dream relaxing bedroom you have always wanted.
 Your bedroom should be simple — a hideout from the world.